Line

 Quantity Surveyor

-For over 25 years, our business’s core discipline is Quantity Surveying, providing specialised construction economics services throughout a project’s life cycle.
+For 30 years, our business’s core discipline is Quantity Surveying, providing specialised construction economics services throughout a project’s life cycle.
 Our reporting standards set an industry benchmark and have been developed over years of auditing projects for some of the country’s largest financiers, industry peers, and regulators.
 As a trusted and respected panel member of many financial institutions of Australia, our independent advice on construction risks is relied upon for hundreds of new development projects each year.

 Pre-Construction